brianrackle/brianrackle.github.io/_posts/2014-08-03-displaying-data.md

 }
 {% endhighlight %}

-The table_row functions work together to recurse through the parameter pack, `Types ... rest_content`, consuming a single parameter at a time.
-This functionality is beneficial because the parameter pack function calls are expanded at compile time, so every parameter is checked by the compiler to be a `const char *`, much safer than C-style compile time variadic expansion.
-Obviously we need a base case for our recursion which is where `std::string table_row()` comes in; serving to terminate the recursion.
+The `table_row` functions work together to recurse through the parameter pack, `Types ... rest_content`, consuming a single parameter at a time.
+This functionality is beneficial because the parameter pack is expanded at compile time, so every parameter is checked by the compiler to be a `const char *`, much safer than C-style compile time variadic expansion.
+Obviously we need a base case for our recursion which is where `std::string table_row()` comes in, serving to terminate the recursion.

-However, there is something incorrect about the table_row function.
+However, there is something incorrect about the `table_row` function.
 Our base case, while correct when called during recursion, is not correct when called on it's own.
 To fix it we need to modify the parameters so a row must consist of at least a single piece of content.

 {% highlight c++ %}
 //table_row recursion base case